-VIVAD SE VISHWAS !!
+VIVAD SE VISHWAS!!

-- This scheme is to be introduced to end pending litigation in the Income-tax Act. - The scheme would be applicable in case of all appeals pending at any level. - Key highlights of the scheme (as per the budget speech) is as follows:
+- This scheme is to be introduced to end pending litigation in the Income-tax Act.
+The scheme would be applicable in case of all appeals pending at any level. - Key highlights of the scheme is as follows:

-Situation Amount of payment If the scheme is opted for and the entire amount of tax is paid on or before 31 March 2020 Tax amount onlyNo interest & penalty If the scheme is opted for and the entire amount of tax is paid after 31 March 2020 but before 30 June 2020 Tax (+) additional amount If the scheme is not opted or the payment is not made before 30 June 2020 Benefit of the scheme not available
+Situation Amount of payment If the scheme is opted for and the entire amount of tax is paid on or before 31 March 2020 (now extended to 30 June 2020) Tax amount only No interest & penalty In case the appeal is filed by Revenue, then only 50% of the tax amount is payable.
+If the scheme is opted for and the entire amount of tax is paid after 31 March 2020 but before 30 June 2020 (now extended before 30 June 2020) Tax (+) additional 10% Tax